RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Editing Data Files**

-Next, you can edit the data file using the Rocket&reg; Data Tools Editor:
+Next, you can edit the data file using the Rocket&reg; Software Data File Tools:

 1. In the **Application Explorer** view, right-click the **.dat** file and select **Open With** \> **Data File Tools**.